-Region settings are required for some contents on DVD and BD-ROM Disc media.
+Region settings are required for some contents of DVD and BD-ROM Disc media.
 If the region setting on the optical disc drive does not match the region coding on the disc, playback is not possible.

-Unless your external display is compliant with the High-bandwidth Digital Content Protection (HDCP) standard, you cannot play or view the contents on copyright protected Blu-ray Disc media.
+Unless your external display is compliant with the High-bandwidth Digital Content Protection (HDCP) standard, you cannot play or view the contents of copyright protected Blu-ray Disc media.

-Some contents may restrict video output to standard definition or prohibit analog video output.
-It is strongly recommended that a digital HDCP compliant environment be implemented for optimum compatibility and viewing quality.
+Some content may restrict video output to standard definition or prohibit analog video output.
+When you output video signals through digital connections, such as an HDMI connection or a DVI connection, it is strongly recommended that a digital HDCP compliant environment be implemented for optimum compatibility and viewing quality.

-Do not use memory-resident utility software when playing or writing a disc.
-This may cause the computer to malfunction.
+Exit all memory-resident utility software before playing or writing a disc as it may cause the computer to malfunction.